-Governor David Ige Announces Nomination of Department of Labor and Industrial Relations Deputy DirectorPosted on Feb 5, 2015 in Latest News, Newsroom, Press Releases
+Governor David Ige Announces Nomination of Department of Labor and Industrial Relations Deputy DirectorPosted on Feb 5, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today announced his nomination of Leonard Hoshijo to be the Deputy Director in the Department of Labor and Industrial Relations.